mirasecurity/automation/ansible_automation/README.md

 ## ETO Setup via API

-"The `deploy.py` file also changes the default password for the 'admin' user for the ETO API.
+The `deploy.py` file also changes the default password for the 'admin' user for the ETO API.
 Additionally, the `setup_eto.py` file is responsible for modifying default settings and can be utilized independently.
 If `vm_static_ip_address` is specified in the `<config>.json` file, along with `vm_ip_netmask`, `vm_ip_gateway`, and `vm_allow_enrollment`, then the enrollment state for the ETO can be altered.
 Otherwise, the default API settings will remain unchanged.

 The script can be executed independently with the following command: